carlansley/swagger2/README.md

 - currently only supports synchronous loading of full documents (via swagger.loadDocumentSync)
 - does not support validation of file attachments
 - does not support validation of mime-types
-- requires node v16.0 or above
+- requires node v22.0 or above
+- is now ESM

 ## Development